Alaminos, Laguna: History

-Alaminos began as a barrio of San Pablo, which was then only a town of the Province of Batangas.
-Its initial name was Trenchera, denoting the presence of long and deep ravines.
-The early inhabitants of Trenchera were believed to be insurrectionists, and possibly fugitives, who took advantage of the numerous trenches for hiding as well as for defense against the Spanish authority.
+Alaminos originated as a barrio of San Pablo, which was then a town in the province of Batangas.
+It was initially known as Trenchera, a name referring to the presence of long and deep ravines in the area.
+The early inhabitants of Trenchera were believed to be insurrectionists, and possibly fugitives, who used these natural trenches as hiding places and as defense against Spanish authorities.

 Sometime in 1873 when a certain Don Andres Penaloza was the Gobernadorcillo (equivalent to Mayor) of the town of San Pablo, Trenchera was formally separated and became a pueblo or town but remained part of the Batangas.
 Don Cirilo Baylon, a wealthy resident of Trenchera and with good command of the Spanish language, invited Captain-General Juan de Alaminos Nivera, the Chief Executive of the Batangas.
 The Captain-General accepted the invitation and came in a colorful carriage drawn by two horses.
 With Baylon leading, he was warmly received by the residents of Trenchera.
 Dona Gregoria Baylon, the younger sister of Cirilo presented bouquets of fresh flowers to the Captain-General.

-During the program in honor of the Captain-General and his party, Cirilo Baylon presented the petition of the residents asking that Trenchera be made into a duly organized and recognized town.
-The petition was read in public and the Captain General gave assurance to consider their wish favorably.
-In less than two months, the official paper proclaiming Trenchera as a new pueblo or town arrived from Lipa.
+During a program held in honor of the Captain-General and his party, Cirilo Baylon presented a petition from the residents requesting that Trenchera be established as a duly organized and recognized town.
+The petition was publicly read, and the Captain-General assured them that their request would be favorably considered.
+Within less than two months, the official proclamation declaring Trenchera a new *pueblo*, or town, arrived from Lipa.

 At the same time, Baylon was appointed the first Gobernadorcillo or town mayor in concurrent capacity as Capitan de los Constables de Pueblo or the equivalent of the local police chief.
 In appreciation of the Capitan-General, the new pueblo was named Alaminos in 1873 and remained part of Batangas until 1903, when it was returned to San Pablo by virtue of Act No. 939.
 It was later reconstituted as an independent municipality in 1916.